The-going/evlproject/content/dovetail/pipeline/usage/irq_handling.md

 ---
 title: "IRQ handling"
 date: 2018-07-01T14:05:58+02:00
-weight: 2
-draft: false
 ---

-The driver API to the IRQ subsystem exposes the new interrupt type flag `IRQF_OOB`, denoting an out-of-band handler with the following routines:
+The driver API to the IRQ subsystem exposes the new interrupt type flag `IRQF_OOB`, denoting an out-of-band handler to the generic interrupt API routines:

 - `setup_irq()` for early registration of special interrupts
 - `request_irq()` for device interrupts